 Green spruce aphid

-Unlike most aphids which are active during spring and summer, the green spruce aphid is most active during winter.
+Unlike most aphids he green spruce aphid is most active during winter rather than spring and summer.
 It can cause needle drop on spruce trees (Picea species).

 Scientific name: Elatobium abietinum